2004 United States Senate elections: Kansas

 Incumbent Republican Sam Brownback won re-election to a second term over Democratic railroad engineer Lee Jones.

 Though Robert Conroy won the Democratic nomination, he dropped out of the race shortly after becoming the nominee, noting that he expected Jones to win and was tired of campaigning.
 The Kansas Democratic Party selected Lee Jones as the replacement candidate.

 Brownback raised $2.5 million for his re-election campaign, while Jones raised only $90,000.
 Kansas last elected a Democratic senator in 1932.
-Brownback was very popular in the state.
+Brownback was popular in the state.

 Kentucky

 Incumbent Republican Jim Bunning won re-election to a second term.
 Democratic primary front runner Paul E. Patton, the governor, saw his career implode in a scandal over an extramarital affair.
 Eventually, the Democrats settled on Daniel Mongiardo, a relatively unknown doctor and state senator from Hazard, Kentucky.

 During his re-election bid in 2004, controversy erupted when Bunning described Mongiardo as looking "like one of Saddam Hussein's sons."
 Bunning apologized, then later went on to declare that Mongiardo's "thugs" had assaulted his wife.

 Bunning had an estimated $4 million campaign war chest, while Mongiardo had only $600,000.
 The Democrats began increasing financial support to Mongiardo when it became apparent that Bunning's bizarre behavior was costing him votes, purchasing more than $800,000 worth of additional television airtime on his behalf.

 The November 2 election was one of the closest in Kentucky history.
-The race turned out to be very close, with Mongiardo leading with as many as 80% of the returns coming in.
+The race turned out to be close, with Mongiardo leading with as many as 80% of the returns coming in.
 However, Bunning eventually won by just over one percentage point.
 Some analysts felt that because of President George Bush's 20% margin of victory in the state, Bunning was able to effectively ride the President's coattails to victory.